 The first Monday of the month is called QUEER KALLIS.
 It is the day when both areas of Ribersborg’s cold bathhouse are open to everyone – regardless of gender identity, gender expression, or sexuality.
 The motivation behind the regular open house for Queer Kallis is to always be an inclusive and welcoming oasis in Malmö.
 For us, it is the first step in the right direction for inclusivity, equality, and acceptance.
 Ribersborg Kallbadhus initiated Queer Kallis for everyone with a special focus set for the LGBTQ+ community.

 Especially non-binary, gender-fluid, and trans people who previously could not go to Kallis due to the strict gender separation in a women’s and men’s department have with the queer Kallis Monday the opportunity to enjoy the saunas as well.
 During these days, everyone has access to the entire bath and the visitors themselves decide which department they want to go to.
 We really appreciate this initiative and see it as an example of how Malmö’s traditions are fundamentally changing to be more LGBTQ+ welcoming.

 A Sweden adventure in summer – simply irresistible.
 Especially with a gay-friendly touch.
 We visited the south Swedish city of Malmö several times already.
-We collected all our experiences, tips, and stories in this guide with additional stories about the lively LGBTQ+ community on the eve of World Pride 2021.
+We collected all our experiences, tips, and stories in this guide with additional stories about the lively LGBTQ+ community near World Pride 2021.